How to Get from Nice to Monaco: Every Option Explained

 Travel time depends entirely on which mode of transport you choose:

-• By train: 20–25 minutes, the fastest and most consistent option
+• By train: 20 to 25 minutes, the fastest and most consistent ground option

-• By car or taxi: 25–40 minutes depending on traffic, which is heavy on summer days and during the Monaco Grand Prix
+• By car or taxi: 25 to 40 minutes depending on traffic, which is heavy on summer days and during the Monaco Grand Prix

-Monaco is close to Nice in the most practical sense — close enough to visit in a single day with hours to spare.
+Monaco is close enough to Nice to visit in a single day with hours to spare.
 Rick Steves' Europe consistently recommends Monaco as a half-day excursion from Nice precisely because the journey takes so little time.
-A common question is whether Nice is in Monaco: it is not.
-Nice is the capital of the Alpes-Maritimes department in France, while Monaco is an independent principality ruled by the Grimaldi family.

 Did you know that you can get between Nice Airport and Monaco by Helicopter?